Amaia Zubiria

-Amaia Zubiria (born 1947) is a Spanish-Basque singer who was born in Usurbil in the Basque province of Gipuzkoa.
+Amaia Zubiria (born 1947, in Usurbil in the Basque province of Gipuzkoa) is a Spanish-Basque singer-songwriter.
 She started singing with Txomin Artola with whom she formed the Haizea band.
 She toured the Basque Country, singing adaptations of the local folk songs.
 She has recorded several albums since 1985, some with other singers such as Pascal Gaigne, some as a soloist.